When you think about the Portuguese dishes and traditional Portuguese food, what comes to mind?

 You want to eat the chicken, known as frango in Portuguese, using your hands.
 Locals do not use a fork and knife.
 The chicken is cut up in such a way that makes it easy for you to tuck in and get all the juicy bites around the bones.

-7 – Polvo à la Lagareiro – Traditional Fresh Seafood Prepared in Olive Oil
+7 – Polvo à la Lagareiro – Traditional Portuguese Octopus Dish

 Portuguese cuisine is famous for its delicious seafood.
-Beyond bacalhau or codfish and sardines, octopus or polvo is another popular seafood dish loved by the Portuguese.
+Beyond Bacalhau or Portuguese codfish and sardines, octopus or polvo is another popular Portuguese seafood dish loved by all.

 Polvo à la lagareiro is a famous octopus dish that you will find across the country.
-Lagareiro is a popular way of cooking seafood which includes generous serving of Portuguese olive oil.
+Lagareiro is a popular way of cooking seafood which includes using generous amounts of Portuguese olive oil.

-For this dish, the octopus is typically served with boiled potatoes.
-Then both the potatoes and the octopus are baked and roasted.
+In this traditional Portuguese food, the octopus is typically served with boiled potatoes.
+The potatoes and the octopus are baked and roasted.

 Polvo à la lagareiro is deceptively simple and exquisite.
-The octopus when well prepared is really tender and flavorful.
-The Portuguese olive oil adds unique fruity and slightly bitter taste to this seafood dish.
+The octopus when well cooked is really tender and flavorful.
+The Portuguese olive oil adds a unique fruity and slightly bitter taste to this seafood dish.

-With this popular Portuguese dish, you’ll find yourself eating octopus like you never have before.
+With this popular Portuguese dish, you’ll find yourself enjoying octopus as you’ve never before.

-8 – World Famous Black Pork or Porco Preto
+8 – World Famous Porco Preto – Exceptional Portuguese Cured Ham

 One of the most expensive cured hams in the world is Jamon Iberico de Bellota from Spain.